White AM armoured car: White-Laffly AMD 50

 The White-Laffly AMD 50 upgrade saw the White chassis completely discarded, with armoured hull fitted to a Laffly chassis.
 The new chassis had a more powerful Laffly 4-cylinder engine delivering 50 bhp which gave an increased maximum speed of 60 km/h and increased range of 300 km, the vehicle retained the original turret with the 37 mm main armament, whilst the machine gun was substituted for a 7.5 mm FM 24/29 still in the rear facing position.

 Laffly-Vincennes AMD 80

-The Laffly-Vincennes AMD 80 was a further more comprehensive upgrade than the AMD 50.
-Again the original White chassis was replaced with a new Laffly LC2 chassis, this chassis featured a more powerful again Laffly 4-cylinder engine delivering 80 bhp which gave an further increased maximum speed of 80 km/h and range of 400 km.
+The Laffly-Vincennes AMD 80 was a new design by Atelier de Fabrication de Vincennes, basing upon Laffly LC2 chassis, with a whole new body, superficially similar to previous designs.
+This chassis featured a more powerful again Laffly 4-cylinder engine delivering 80 bhp which gave an further increased maximum speed of 80 km/h and range of 400 km.
 The White-Laffly AMD 80 also had a new turret which mounted a 13.2 mm Hotchkiss M1929 heavy machine gun, a coaxial 7.5 mm FM 24/29 machine gun and a second FM 24/29 mounted at the rear of the turret.